sweattep/modern_quotes/README.md

 >Whatever we are as humans is now manifest in the Web: Our beauty, hatred, fragility, and ferocity; our kindness, cruelty, confusion, and clarity.
 Our wars.
 Our peace

+>He built the best family he could, then built a career around that.
+I would absolutely like to see his book in school libraries and curriculums.

 >Additionally, context-based understanding of cultural references, idioms, and nuanced expressions can be difficult for AI

 >I've always known that I've been more than this face and more than this body